Demo Linux virtual appliance

 Click Mount.
 This action mounts the disk, and filesystem information is displayed.

-For more information on adding virtual disks, see the XenCenter help.
+For more information on adding virtual disks, see the XenCenter documentation.